ajamarie/petmed/readme.txt

 This is the readme file for my reop.
 This repo is for training purposes for learning Git.
+I'm really excited to lanch this site.